 Compliance Audits in the Phases of Product Development, Design, and Manufacturing

 In recent years, laws and regulations on the environmental performance of products have become stricter.
 In addition to stricter regulations in EU nations and US states, stronger laws are also being discussed and enacted in the newly emerging economies of Asia and Latin America, referencing those already established by developed countries.
 In some cases, the newer laws are based on the established ones, but they often have small differences in the specific requirements.
 It is vital for Casio to interpret these regulations properly, and make whatever product adjustments are needed.

 Casio has established an Expert Sub-Committee on Environmental Law within its Product Regulation Committee.
-The sub-committee includes representatives from technology, development/design, procurement, sustainability and sales departments.
+The sub-committee includes representatives from technology, development/design, procurement, sustainability, sales and service departments.
 It checks information on environmental laws and regulations and studies measures to ensure compliance with them.
 The members share information, rapidly establish reasonable response policies, and confirm response progress not only for currently established laws and regulations but also for new laws and regulations currently being considered.
 Through these activities, they provide support for development, design, manufacturing, and sales departments.
 They also share information on product regulations other than those related to the environment (such as electrical safety, radio, and wireless regulations), in an effort to comprehensively rationalize Casio’s response to product regulations.

 The Expert Sub-Committee on Environmental Law focuses on investigating and checking the following matters: